Web Testing with Firefox

 Accessing Extended JS/HTML Properties

 To retrieve specific HTML or JavaScript properties in your test, use scripting.
-Full object-based access will be restored in a future update.
+Full object-based access is not currently available.

 Use the following sample to get the number of columns in the first table on a page: